Dependent Scholarship Awards

 New applicants must submit:

-• List categories in the order of achievements and honors, community and school involvement, work experience and other application criteria.
+- Resume (achievements and honors, community and school involvement, work experience and other)

-• Four essay questions will be explored separately in 100-200 typed words, or a video essay (no longer than 90 seconds per video).
+- Four essay questions (topics outlined in application) to be submitted in 100-200 typed words, or a video essay not exceeding 90 seconds in length.

 Before submitting your application: